T0stbrot/TowerCollector/README.md

  4. These files will be ignored so don't worry about committing them by mistake.

 ## Bug reports and feature requests
-Please report any bugs or submit feature requests through the *Issues* tab on this page or email me directly.
+Please report any bugs or submit feature requests through the *Issues* tab on this page or email me (personal@t0stbrot.net) directly.

-## Translations
-If you would like to help out with translation, please visit https://i18n.zamojski.feedback/

 ## License
 Tower Collector is licensed under the Mozilla Public License 2.0.
 A copy of this license is included in [LICENSE.txt](LICENSE.txt).